cyrilhottinger/Blog/index.md

 ## Artificial Intelligence

-### We can't build something smarter than ourselves
-And we actually wouldn't even want to, even if it was possible.

-### Levels of AI

 ### Future?
 It's now!

+### Levels of AI

+### No competition
+We can't build something as smart than ourselves.
+And we actually wouldn't even want to, even if it was possible.
+Why should we?

 ### Define intelligence